 Placements and electives

-You will be able to work closely with a multidisciplinary team consisting of a medical team led by a medical director, a psychiatrist, a psychologist, a dietician, physiotherapists, an occupational therapist, a speech and language therapist, nurses, healthcare support workers, a therapies assistant, a social worker, a drug and alcohol worker, multi-denominational chaplains and volunteers.
+In all cases, students work directly within our multidisciplinary team (MDT) that includes medical staff, a psychiatrist, a psychologist, a dietitian, physiotherapists, an occupational therapist, a speech and language therapist, nurses, healthcare support workers, a social worker, a drug and alcohol worker, chaplains, and volunteers.

 Supporting the next generation of physiotherapists